HTSAlert vs monitoring tariffs by hand

 |---|---|---|

-| Check current rates on watched codes | Open USITC for each code, every day; minutes per code, easy to defer | Automated daily pull of official USITC data for every watched code |
+| Check current rates on watched codes | Automated daily pull of official USITC data for every watched code | Open USITC for each code by hand, every day; minutes per code, easy to defer under deadline pressureNot publicly stated |

 The failure mode isn't effort — it's the skipped day